-Guaymas (aka Guaymas de Zaragoza) is a port city located in the Sonora state (northwestern Mexico).
-The city is located approx 115 km (70 ml) south of Hermosillo (state's capital) and approx 390 km (240 ml) from the USA border.
+Guaymas (aka Guaymas de Zaragoza) is a port city in Mexico's Sonora State (northwestern Mexico).
+The city is located approx 115 km (70 mi) south of Hermosillo (state's capital) and approx 390 km (240 mi) from the USA border.
 As cruise port, Guaymas is the gateway to its beachfront resort destrict San Carlos Nuevo Guaymas.

 San Carlos is among the best Mexican travel vacation destinations from the USA, at about a 6-hour drive distance from the border along Mexico's Highway 15 route.
 However, driving tourists from the US must obtain an FMM tourist card (available at the border's crossing points).
 If foreigners travel to San Carlos by private vehicles, they are not required to have car permits.

 Gulf of California's warm waters are perfect for scuba diving the whole year-round.
 Water surface temperatures range between 63 F (17 C) in the winter and 90 F (32 C) in the summer.
 Underwater visibility is over 30 m (100 ft), sometimes even exceeding 60 m (200 ft).
 Underwater visibility of over 100 ft.
 (30m) is very common.
 Sometimes visibility exceeds 200 ft.
 (61m) as is often the case at San Pedro Nolasco Island.
 However, a consultation with a local shop dive shop or divemaster is recommended and can provide accurate and detailed information on current conditions at specific dive sites.